About Long-Term Care Insurance Claims

-Long term care can be a very sensitive topic, with even more complications arising when discussing long-term care insurance.
-Whether you, or a loved one, is placed in a nursing home, an assisted living facility or is receiving in-house care, all can factor into your long term care insurance policy coverages.
-With so many varying factors throughout your long-term care insurance policy, there are several ways in which your insurance company could deny your long-term care insurance claim.
+Long-term care can be a very sensitive topic, with even more complications arising when discussing long-term care insurance.
+Whether you or a loved one is placed in a nursing home, an assisted living facility, or receiving in-house care, there are many factors in long-term care insurance policy coverages.
+Fundamentally, there are several ways in which your insurance company could deny your claim.

-For example, although you may be approved for specific treatments and services, your claim may be denied because you are approved for a nursing home but the facility in question is technically referred to as an assisted living facility.
-Or vice versa.
-Simple semantics such as this are often the basis for health insurance claim denials.
-Minute details can make all the difference in the outcome of your health insurance claim.
+For example, although you may be approved for specific treatments and services, your claim may be denied because you are approved for a nursing home but the facility in question is technically referred to as an assisted living facility or vice versa.
+Minute details can make all the difference in the outcome of your long-term care insurance claim.

-Another detrimental claim denial comes from the basis that the policyholder is in fact no longer cognitively capable and the medical services being received are then in turn no longer necessary.
-These type of long term care insurance denials tend to be very fact and/or policy intensive.
-When it comes to these facts, sometimes the opinion of an expert is required.
+Another claim denial comes when the policyholder is considered no longer cognitively capable and the medical services being received are no longer necessary.
+These type of denials tend to be very fact-based and/or policy-intensive.
+Sometimes an expert is needed.

 The Difference Between an Assisted Living Facility and a Nursing Home

-These denials are common and can result in thousands of dollars having to come out of your pocket weekly or even daily.
-Be certain to check what kind of facility or home your policy affords coverage for to avoid this issue.
-Many policies will cover both now but this distinction still exists amongst older policies.
-Often these older policies belong to the people receiving care by these facilities today.
+These denials are common and can result in thousands of dollars coming out of your pocket weekly.
+Check what kind of facility or home your policy affords coverage for to avoid this issue.
+Be careful when exploring a facility for care.

 Ease the Billing Process

-We are willing and able to work with not only the long-term care insurance policyholder but also those with assigned benefits on the long-term care insurance policy.
-The nursing home or the assisted living facility can work with Merlin Law Group to keep their client and have the insurance pay so you don’t have to kick out your client receiving care.
+We are willing and able to work with both the long-term care insurance policyholder and those with assigned benefits.
+The nursing home or the assisted living facility can work with Merlin Law Group to keep their client and have the insurance pay so they don’t have to kick out the client receiving care.
 Intake analysis is always free at Merlin Law Group and we would be happy to offer our services and answer any questions you may have.